-It is our opinion that applications designed to reshape behavior have no business measuring behavior.
+It is our opinion applications designed to reshape behavior have no business measuring behavior.
 Think about that for a moment.
-In simply reading the text from these websites, it seems that they are moving, reclassifying, folder-ing, and in some cases, outright blocking messages from being viewed.
-We’ll ask again: in what scenario would that possibly be an acceptable measurement of engagement, inbox placement, or statistical significance?
+In simply reading the text from these websites, it seems they are moving, reclassifying, folder-ing, and in some cases, outright blocking messages from being viewed.
+We’ll ask again: In what scenario would that possibly be an acceptable measurement of engagement, inbox placement, or statistical significance?

-Next time you’re told that your read rates are better or worse according to a panel, remember: of course they are!
+Next time you’re told your read rates are better or worse according to a panel, remember: Of course they are!
 Here’s a simple equation to keep handy:

 Engagement by a Gmail recipient on Gmail